lucasintel/tiktok-passport/README.md

 # TikTok Passport

-Minimal (really, ~6 megabytes), high-performance docker image that signs TikTok API requests.
+Minimal (shipped as a 6MB docker image), high-performance service that signs TikTok API requests.
 It might work for you if you need to scale the signature server separately, or if you have multiple services that interact with TikTok API.

 You will have to spin up a pool of selenium instances.

-To prevent detection, TikTok Passport applies evasion strategies ported from `puppeteer-extra-plugin-stealth` and `selenium-stealth`.
+ - To prevent headless browser detection, TikTok Passport applies evasion strategies ported from `puppeteer-extra-plugin-stealth` and `selenium-stealth`.
    You can find the stealth test at the examples folder.

-TikTok Passport automatically recovers from connection-related failures with the remote browser.
+ - TikTok Passport automatically recovers from connection-related failures with the remote browser.
 Just make sure to monitor and restart unhealthy/crashed selenium instances.

 ## Minimal setup